 When evaluating properties for acquisition, we consider physical risks such as the potential for flooding, wildfires, and other natural disasters.
 We further improve the resilience of owned homes by evaluating durability and renovating homes to better equip them to withstand extreme weather when appropriate.
 We also carry insurance for all of our properties against natural hazards such as flood, wind, fire, earthquake, and other catastrophic weather events subject to deductibles and co-insurance.

 Invitation Homes also takes a proactive approach to improving the environmental footprint of our portfolio.
 We recognize that one of the largest contributors to carbon emissions is the production of materials used in construction projects.
-We are not a new home developer.
 At Invitation Homes, our core business is acquiring existing homes and improving them for our future residents.
 Our improvements help reduce the emission of carbon from the use of the homes, as well as water consumption.
 Examples of these improvements include:

 Upon acquisition, we ensure that homes have appropriate insulation and windows.

 Where possible, we install new, energy-efficient appliances and use energy-efficient materials.

 We install hard surface materials for flooring and countertops that last longer and are more aesthetically pleasing.

 We equip our homes with remote programmable Smart Home thermostats that allow our residents to carefully monitor and run their heating and cooling more efficiently.

 When a home is vacant, our Smart Home technology enables us to monitor and control home temperatures remotely to significantly lower energy usage.